modcomlearning/web/README.md

 This Guide did a Complete e commerce web application that includes Routing, Templates, Static Files, Jinja2, Database Connection using MySQL, Display of Products By Category, Display Single Product, Display Similar Products, Sign Up, Sign In, Sign Out, Manage User Sessions, Send SMS, Checkout, Lipa Na MPESA etc.

-## Step 16  - Student Assignment
+## Step 16  - Student Assesment
 In Section you will create a Form to save a Vendor to the database, Part 1: Creating a Table
 In your Database Create below table
 ![image](https://user-images.githubusercontent.com/66998462/224610625-84a608e2-1068-410f-9ae1-a1e88ba627e1.png)

-Part 2: In Your templates Folder Create a File Named vendor.html and Write HTML Code to produce below Form.
+Part 2: In Your templates Folder Create a File Named **vendor.html** and Write HTML Code to produce below Form.
 ![image](https://user-images.githubusercontent.com/66998462/224611076-9a59d6ee-35d9-470c-8220-efd160a175e8.png)

 Part 3: In app.py, Create a Route named /vendor to help submit above Form to vendors table created in Part One